statengeneraal/laws-markdown/verdrag/agreement/between/the/government/of/the/kingdom/of/the/netherlands/in/etc/BWBV0001961/README.md

 d) to supply information, the disclosure of which would be contrary to public policy;

 e) to supply information requested by the applicant State to administer or enforce a provision of the tax law of the applicant State, or any requirement connected therewith, which discriminates against a national of the requested State.
 A provision of tax law, or connected requirement, will be considered to be discriminatory against a national of the requested State if it is more burdensome with respect to a national of the requested State than with respect to a national of the applicant State in the same circumstances.
 For purposes of the preceding sentence, a national of the applicant State who is subject to tax on worldwide income is not in the same circumstances as a national of the requested State who is not subject to tax on worldwide income.
-The provisions of this subparagraph shall not be construed so as to prevent the exchange of information with respect to the taxes imposed by the United States on branch profits or on the premium income of nonresident insurers or foreign insurance companies or on any similar such taxes imposed by the Netherlands Antilles in the future;
+The provisions of this subparagraph shall not be construed so as to prevent the exchange of information with respect to the taxes imposed by the United States on branch profits or on the premium income of nonresident insurers or foreign insurance companies or on any similar such taxes imposed by Curaçao, Sint Maarten and the Caribbean part of the Netherlands in the future;

 f) notwithstanding subparagraphs a) through e) of this paragraph, the requested State shall have the authority to obtain and provide, through its competent authority, information held by financial institutions, nominees, or persons acting in agency or fiduciary capacity (not including information that would reveal confidential communications between a client and an attorney, solicitor or other legal representative where the client seeks legal advice), or information respecting ownership interests in a person.
 5. Except as provided in paragraph 4, the provisions of the preceding paragraphs shall be construed so as to impose on a Contracting State the obligation to use all legal means and its best efforts to execute a request.
 A Contracting State may, in its discretion, take measures to obtain and transmit to the other State information which, pursuant to paragraph 4, it has no obligation to transmit.